Edric-Matwiejew/QuOp_MPI/README.rst

 ------------

-QuOp_MPI is a Python 3 module for parallel distributed memory simulation of Quantum Approximate Optimization Algorithms on arbitrary mixing graphs.
+QuOp_MPI is a Python 3 module for parallel distributed memory simulation of quantum variational algorithms on arbitrary mixing graphs.
 See https://arxiv.org/abs/1804.08227 and https://arxiv.org/abs/1912.07353 for the theoretical background.